salmonb/webfx/.github/README.md

     </picture>
 </p>

-WebFX provides the WebFX Kit - a GWT compatible version of OpenJFX, making your application compilable to a Web app.
+WebFX achieves this by providing the WebFX Kit - a GWT compatible version of OpenJFX - making your application compilable to a Web App.

 <div align="center">
     <picture>